How To Find Mass With Velocity And Momentum

 Data Analysis and Machine Learning

 The vast amounts of data generated by modern sensors and simulations require advanced data analysis techniques.
 Machine learning algorithms can identify patterns and correlations in this data, leading to new insights and improved predictive models.
-For example, machine learning can be used to optimize the performance of athletes by analyzing their movements and identifying areas for improvement.
+As an example, machine learning can be used to optimize the performance of athletes by analyzing their movements and identifying areas for improvement.

 Research in Quantum Physics